chutommy/smart-passwd/README.md

 ### Strength level

-Users can adjust the strength level of the password which adds another extra layer of security by inserting random numbers or special characters into the result.
+Users can adjust the strength level of the password which adds an extra layer of security by inserting random numbers or special characters into the final form of the password.

 ### Reminders

-The generator creates each password along with its `reminder` which is a word or group of words that either graphically or phonetically resemble the real password.
+The generator creates each password along with its `reminder` which is a word or phrase that either graphically or phonetically resembles the real password.

 #### Custom reminders

-Users can also provide their own reminder which makes the generator to create the password that corresponds with.
+Users can run the generator with a custom reminder which creates a new unique password based on the given text.

 ### Hide button

 Hide button is placed on the left side of the `generated password` field.
-Three seconds after a password is generated the values is hidden and its visibility can be toggled.
+Three seconds after a password is generated the values are hidden and its visibility can be easily toggled on and off.

 ### Copy buttons

 Both `generated password` and `reminder` have copy buttons to easily copy their values to clipboard.
-After pressing either of them a green successful notification should appear.
+After pressing either of them a green notification appears to confirm it was successfully stored in the clipboard.

 ## Examples with random reminders